 Synth Action Keys

-A Synth action is found in almost all the musical keyboards.
+A Synth action (spring loaded) is found in almost all the musical keyboards.

 With a Synth action it is easier to play faster as the keys are lighter.
 It is basically made of plastic.
 Almost all the entry level 61-key keyboards have this action.